Funding Opportunities

 Show More

-The Office of Research is pleased to share the AY22-23 FOA for the URC Faculty Research Pivot Grants Program.
-Building upon the rich legacy of the University Research Council (URC), UC’s oldest and most prestigious internal funding program, the URC Faculty Research Pivot Grants are targeted to mid-career and beyond faculty who are proposing transformative new ideas and directions for their research, scholarship and creative activities.
-This program is for individual faculty and may be discipline-focused or interdisciplinary in nature.
+The Office of Research is pleased to share the FOA for the new AI Enrichment Pivot Grants Program, formerly the Faculty Research Pivot Grants Program.
+The AI Enrichment Pivot Grants are for faculty who wish to support their graduate and/or professional students who are seeking to integrate AI into their work to pursue transformative new approaches to their research, scholarship and creative activities.
+This program is intended for faculty and students who are not AI researchers but rather seek to explore the benefits of AI in advancing their own activities.
 All areas of research, scholarship and creative activities across UC are eligible.

-Grants: All grants will be for $15,000 and for a period of 24 months.
-Funds are expected to support the proposed activities and can include one-semester of course relief, as necessary to accomplish the goals of the project.
-Budgets will only be required from grantees and will be created in collaboration with the Office of Research.
-Up to five grants will be supported by this program.
+Each grant will be up to $10,000.
+Funds must be used for student stipend support plus any necessary costs for AI implementation, as necessary to accomplish the goals of the project.
+Budgets will only be required from awardees and will be created in collaboration with the Office of Research.
+Up to five grants will be supported by this new program.

 Show More